Frequently Asked Questions

 You can visit the Library at 125 12th St, Oakland, CA 94607 or call the Circulation Desk at (510) 208-4832.
 A staff member will check the library’s records to determine if you are still registered.

 11. I lost or cannot find my library card.
 Can I get a replacement?

 A replacement card can be purchased for $3.00 at the library.
 Photo identification such as a California driver’s license or a California identification card is required.
 See the information under “How do I get a law library card?” to find out what forms of identification are accepted.

 12. What may be borrowed?

 Items may be borrowed only for the personal use of the borrower, or for the use of professional associates or employees.
 Violation of this rule will constitute grounds for the revocation of borrowing privileges.

 Only those materials which have been bar coded and processed may be checked out.
-There are no exceptions to this rule.
-Non-circulating items include but are not limited to loose-leaf sets, reference books, digests, citators and rare books.
+Non-circulating items include, but are not limited to loose-leaf sets, reference books, digests, citators and rare books.
 Books and materials ordinarily subject to borrowing may be withdrawn from circulation at the discretion of a librarian.

 13. Are there materials I can check out for California MCLE credit?
 What is the cost?